brianpipa/OverdriveMP3Downloader/README.md

 As of late 2024, Overdrive discontinued their Overdrive Media Console application in favor of the Libby application.
 This works to play the audiobooks, but doesn't allow you access to the raw, non-DRM MP3 files any more.
 This means many people who use things like standalone MP3 players can no longer use them to listen to audiobooks from the library.
 This code allows you to again download the MP3s.

-NOTE: There's no telling how long this will work, but if you don't see a message here saying it no longer works, it should stil lwork.
+NOTE: There's no telling how long this will work, but if you don't see a message here saying it no longer works, it should still work.

 ## Thanks